-Olympus (China) Co., Ltd., has promoted gastrointestinal health awareness since 2008. organizing various events and communicating information in the area.
+Olympus (China) Co., Ltd., has promoted gastrointestinal health awareness since 2008, organizing various events and communicating information in the area.

-Olympus Public Health Salo

-parts of China, inviting physicians in the field of gastroenterological medicine as speakers.
+For example, Olympus Public Health Salon organizes lectures for middle-aged citizens aged 45 to 60 in various parts of China, inviting physicians in the field of gastroenterological medicine as speakers.
 These lectures are designed to encourage citizens to have regular gastrointestinal screenings.
 In fiscal 2015, lectures were held in nine cities, including Guangzhou, Nanjing, Dalian, and Chengdu, with the total number of participants exceeding 1,000.